 The core message of this model is that we nearly all waste a whole lot of our time and mental energy reflecting on and worry about things that we don’t actually have any influence over, and we should instead focus our energy on the sub-set of things within our control.

-When we spend our energy thinking and worrying about things that are ourside of our influence, we are clearly wasting our efforts as we can’t influence these things.
+When we spend our energy thinking and worrying about things that are outside of our influence, we are clearly wasting our efforts as we can’t influence these things.
 In fact, focusing on them is not only futile, but it can also increase our stress levels and reduce our wellbeing, as well as reducing the energy and effort we have to spend on the things that we can actually influence.

 So the lesson is clear.
 We should try and use our limited attention and energy to on the things that we can actually have influence over.
-If we do this, then we will be more effective at what we do, and have higher levels of wellbeing and imapct.
+If we do this, then we will be more effective at what we do, and have higher levels of wellbeing and impact.

 In the world of work, letting go of the things that we have no influence over and focusing on the things in our sphere of influence can bring great benefits.
 Not only does it lower of stress levels, it also ensures we use our time more effectively, usually leading to higher levels of performance.
 It also tends (perhaps through our reduced stress and increased performance) to improve work satisfaction, support improved work relationships and improve our experiences of accomplishment and empowerment.

 NB – though the Covey explanation only has two concentric circles, our diagram has three.
-As with many others who use this framework with clients, we find it helpful to draw a bit of a disctinction between the things that individuals can fully control, and the things they can just influence.
+As with many others who use this framework with clients, we find it helpful to draw a bit of a distinction between the things that individuals can fully control, and the things they can just influence.

 The Serenity Prayer

 There is also a Christian prayer that captures a lot of the sentiment behind the circles of influence.
-This is known as the “Serenity Prayer” and it has gained widspread enough recognition in the western world to be used in secular settings and conversations.
+This is known as the “Serenity Prayer” and it has gained widespread enough recognition in the western world to be used in secular settings and conversations.

 We assume similar invocations exist in other major religions, but we simply don’t know them, so don’t reference them here.

-The serenity prayer takes several different forms and (per wikipedia) was popularised in the west in the 1930s.
+The serenity prayer takes several different forms and (per Wikipedia) was popularised in the west in the 1930s.
 The version that we quote is as follows:

 Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.